OrianaVenture/VentureValheim/AsocialCartography/README.md

 ## Introduction

 Improved multiplayer Cartography Table handling.
 Toggle ability to share and receive player placed map pins at the table.
-The table will now remember all pins shared to it.
+Configure an overlap radius requirement for receiving map pins from the cartography table.

 ## Features